-After strongly outperforming in 2022 (in common currency terms), UK equity relative performance has underperformed vs the global equity benchmark in common currency terms this year.
-Although strength in the pound vs the dollar has been supportive, value style stocks have fallen out of favour relative to their growth style counterparts, a development that tends to weigh on UK equity relative performance given its high exposure to the former.
-Looking ahead, the outlook for value vs growth equities is balanced, in our view.
-Meanwhile, the boost to UK equity relative performance that could come from any further gains in the pound appear to be offset by a relatively challenging domestic growth backdrop.
+After strongly outperforming in 2022 (in common currency terms), UK equity relative performance has underperformed vs the global equity market this year.
+The main headwind has been the fact that globally, value style stocks have fallen out of favour relative to their growth style counterparts.
+This tends to weigh on UK equity relative performance given its high exposure to the former (via energy and financials mostly) and low exposure to growth-oriented tech.
+We would advise against looking at the underperformance of the last 4+ months as an opportunity to raise UK equity exposure vs the global benchmark.
+Although we expect the outlook for value vs growth equities to be more balanced going forward, the domestic growth backdrop remains challenging.